Maia Mitchell as Cecilia Collins

 “Cecilia, where have you been?
 Dinner has been done for over an hour.
 You know the rules.”
 My mom glared while walking from the kitchen to the living room.

 “Sit down, and eat.
 Then go up and get started on your homework.
 Why are you such a slacker these days?”
-The tension in his house is so thick, you would need a butcher's knife just to cut it.
+The tension in his house is so thick, you could cut it with a butter knife.

 Knowing I wasn’t going to give an answer, she finally made her way into the living room to sit on her favorite recliner.
 God forbid she misses another episode of Grey’s Anatomy.